nodejs/node/benchmark/README.md

 `wrk` may be available through your preferred package manger.
 If not, you can easily build it [from source][wrk] via `make`.

-To select which tool will be used to run your HTTP benchmark you can:
+By default first found benchmark tool will be used to run HTTP benchmarks.
+You can overridde this by seting `NODE_HTTP_BENCHMARKER` environment variable to the desired benchmarker name.
+When creating a HTTP benchmark you can also specify which benchmarker should be used.
-* When running the benchmakrs, set `NODE_HTTP_BENCHMARKER` environment variable to desired benchmarker.
-* To select the default benchmarker for a particular benchmark, specify it as `benchmarker` key (e.g. `benchmarker: 'wrk'`) in configuration passed to `createBenchmark`.
-This can be overridden by `NODE_HTTP_BENCHMARKER` in run time.

-If you do not specify which benchmarker to use, all of the installed tools will be used to run the benchmarks.
-This will also happen if you pass `all` as the desired benchmark tool.

 To analyze the results `R` should be installed.
 Check you package manager or download it from https://www.r-project.org/.